cafeamericano/UNC-10LiriBot/README.md

 APIs utilized include the Spotify API, BandsInTown API, and OMDB API.

 Node packages utilized include Axios (for making asynchronous HTTP requests), Moment (for formatting the dates of upcoming concerts), and DotEnv (for securely storing API keys).
-The built-in FS package is used for reading the contents of the random.txt file.
+The built-in FS package is used for reading the contents of the random.txt file as well as exporting results to the log.txt file.

 ### Other Notes